-Display messages Possible causes/consequences and ► Solutions Check semitrailer coupling The a indicator lamp lights up red in the status area of the onboard computer as well as in the event window.
+Display messages Possible causes/consequences and ► Solutions Check semitrailer coupling The \fbox indicator lamp lights up red in the status area of the on- board computer as well as in the event window.
 If the on-board computer displays a warning and a warning tone sounds, the sensor-monitored semitrailer coupling is engaged and the semitrailer was not correctly detected.
-MARNING The semi-trailer can become decoupled.
-There is a risk of an accident.
-Check the coupling on the sensor-monitored semitrailer. or Couple the semitrailer again.
-Semitrailer cou- pling sensor faulty The [Ω!] indicator lamp lights up red in the status area of the onboard computer as well as in the event window.
-The sensor monitoring of the semitrailer coupling is malfunctioning.
-The condition of the sensor-monitored semitrailer coupling has not been correctly detected.
-Observe the additional text ▶ regarding the malfunction/remedy in the red event window, e.g. Clean sensor.
-MARNING The semi-trailer can become decoupled.
+The semi-trailer can become decoupled.
+There is a risk of an accident. ▶ Check the coupling on the sensor-monitored semitrailer. or ▶ Couple the semitrailer again.
+Semitrailer cou- pling sensor faulty The MAPNINC The semi-trailer can become decoupled.
 There is a risk of an accident.
 Clean the sensor; see the manufacturer's operating instructions.
 Check the coupling on the sensor-monitored semitrailer.

 Display messages Possible causes/consequences and ► Solutions WARNING Active Brake Assist warns you of a risk of colliding with the vehicle in front.
 There is a risk of an accident.
 When an automatic collision warning is being given, you must brake the vehicle using the service brake if: the on-board computer displays the warning in a red event window an intermittent warning tone sounds Pay particular attention to the traffic situation.
 Slow down the vehicle using the service brake.
 Engage parking brake The distance control assistant has stopped the vehicle.
-You have not applied the parking brake and: left the driver's seat opened the driver's door switched off the engine ▲ WARNING The distance control assistant function is no longer keeping the vehicle stationary.
+You have not applied the parking brake and: left the driver's seat opened the driver's door switched off the engine MARNING The distance control assistant function is no longer keeping the vehicle stationary.
 The parked vehicle could roll away.
 You could endanger yourself and others.
 There is a risk of an accident.
 Apply the parking brake.
 Engage parking brake The parking brake is not applied.
 The vehicle was parked with a gear applied and the parking brake released.
 After the engine has been switched off, the transmission automatically shifts to neutral.
-MARNING The parked vehicle could roll away.
+MarNING The parked vehicle could roll away.
 You could endanger yourself and others.
 There is a risk of an accident.
 Apply the parking brake.